Veteran Home Inspections was asked to contribute to this article on Redfin:

-The most important part of any home, foundations are primarily built with stone, brick, concrete or block.
+The most important part of any home, foundations are primarily built with stone, brick, concrete, or block.
 A home inspector will inspect the foundation for any damage that can affect the integrity of the house.

 When inspecting the foundation the inspector looks at both the exterior and interior for cracks, deterioration, and other environmental factors.
 Most foundation damage is the result of water infiltration such as a missing gutter system, which can result in water entering cracks and crevices of the foundation and then, in the colder winter months, freezing, resulting in damage due to hydrostatic pressure.

-Type, size, and location of cracks in the foundation are very important to note.
+The type, size, and location of cracks in the foundation are very important to note.
 Any cracks in the foundation should be monitored over time for movement and water penetration.
 Shrinkage and settlement cracks are common in most homes, as are hairline cracks in foundations.
 V-Shape cracks are something to be concerned about as these could be evidence of structural settlement.
 Depending upon the size and location, these cracks generally require further evaluation, especially those greater than 3/16 of an inch.

 Inspecting crawl spaces

-Every part of the country has their own unwanted pests, so when inspecting the crawl space be aware that you might not be alone.
+Every part of the country has its own unwanted pests, so when inspecting the crawl space be aware that you might not be alone.
 As such, a strong flashlight and keen eyesight are required.

 The most important system in the crawl space is the foundation.
-There are several types of foundations, each with their own unique components and possible problems.
+There are several types of foundations, each with its own unique components and possible problems.
 Regardless of which type of foundation the home has, look for loose material (stone, bricks, etc..), bulging walls, excessive settling, sagging, moisture intrusion, and how the building structure is secured.